 Soft laughter travels in waves across the barren expanse.
 Chills race up Maia’s spine as she recognizes the laughter as her own.
 She turns to face a fierce young woman standing alone along the shore, her delicate white gown rippling softly behind her.

-Maia pulls frantically at her own hair.
-Her long auburn waves have been replaced by a full head of red spirals.
+Maia pulls frantically at her hair; her long auburn waves have been replaced by a full head of red spirals.
 Wrapping her arms around herself, she trembles in her white gown.

 Shooting up in bed, Maia’s screams still pour from her lungs.
 Her clothing is soaked with sweat, her face streaked with tears.
 She clutches at the sheets, gasping for air as her grandfather rushes to her side.